cedricss/reactive.how/takeLast.md

 > ![](/img/takeLast/takeLast-take.png)

-`❚ take` and `❚ takeLast` share identical behavior:
+Use a `▬ number` on those card, such as `3`, to set a maximum _amount_ of events to emit. `❚ take` and `❚ takeLast` share identical behavior:

 - they both return a new stream of at most _amount_ values.
 - if the input stream source emits fewer than _amount_ values then all of its values are emitted on the output stream.

 The stream returned by `❚ take` emits the values at the same time as their counterpart on the input stream.
 This is not the case for `❚ takeLast`.
 Remember: a stream is a sequence of events **over time**.
-And we can't see the future! _takeLast_ have to wait for the `◉ complete` notification.
+And we can't see the future! _takeLast_ must wait for the `◉ complete` notification.
 Only then, we know what are the last values.

 ## takeLast

-Use a `▬ number` on this card, such as `3`, to set a maximum _amount_ of events to emit. `❚ takeLast` returns a new stream of **at most** _amount_ values:
+`❚ takeLast` returns a new stream of **at most** _amount_ values:

 - When the input stream completes, the output stream:
   - emits each of the last _amount_ values emitted by the input stream